splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/advanced-config-auto-instrumentation.rst

 Override auto instrumentation settings
 ====================================================

-You can override default auto instrumentation settings to use features such as profiling and runtime metrics collection.
+You can override default auto instrumentation settings to use features for profiling and runtime metrics collection.

 Activate AlwaysOn Profiling
 ----------------------------------------------------